pablohpsilva/vuejs-component-style-guide/README.md

 * Having the component export a clear and grouped object, makes the code easy to read and easier for developers to have a code standard.
 * Alphabetizing the properties, data, computed, watches, and methods makes them easy to find.
-* Again, grouping makes the component easier to read (props, data and computed; watch and methods; lifecycle methods, etc.);
+* Again, grouping makes the component easier to read (name; extends; props, data and computed; components; watch and methods; lifecycle methods, etc.);
 * Use the `name` attribute.
 Using [vue devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) and that attribute will make your development/testing easier;
-* Use a CSS naming Methodology, like [BEM](https://medium.com/tldr-tech/bem-blocks-elements-and-modifiers-6b3b0af9e3ea#.bhnomd7gw) - [details?](#use-component-name-as-style-scope);
+* Use a CSS naming Methodology, like [BEM](https://medium.com/tldr-tech/bem-blocks-elements-and-modifiers-6b3b0af9e3ea#.bhnomd7gw), or [rscss](https://github.com/rstacruz/rscss) - [details?](#use-component-name-as-style-scope);
-* Use the template-script-style .vue file organization.
-The odds are you'll spend more time developing/fixing/testing on HTML than JavaScript in most cases.
+* Use the template-script-style .vue file organization, as recomended by Evan You, Vue.js creator.

 ### How?